MicrosoftDocs/VBA-Docs/api/Word.OLEFormat.DoVerb.md

 # OLEFormat.DoVerb method (Word)

-Requests that an OLE object perform one of its available verbs ? the actions an OLE object takes to activate its contents.
+Requests that an OLE object perform one of its available verbs&mdash;the actions an OLE object takes to activate its contents.

 ## Syntax